theos/theos.dev/docs/Commands.md

 ### Miscellaneous

+`make all` is the same as running pure `make`.

+`make messages=yes` will enable verbosity for the build.
+Useful to provide when asking for assistance.

 `make update-theos` will, predictably enough, update Theos to the latest commit.
 See [Installation](/docs/Installation.html) for more info.

 `make troubleshoot` will present quick links to troubleshooting info, and upload the `make` output to GitHub Gist for sharing.
 See [Help](/docs/Installation.html) for more info.

+`make clean-packages` will remove all packages from $THEOS_PACKAGE_DIR.

 `make show` will open the directory packages have been placed in, via your system's file manager.